calumb990/animations/README.md

 ```
 And that's it!
 Now all you need to do is import desired custom animations.

+Please note:
-Please note if using Typescript, the tsconfig property `moduleResolution: node` should be present in order to support npm imports.
+* For Typescript - the tsconfig property `moduleResolution: node` should be present in order to support npm imports.
+* For ES modules - code should be transpiled to UMD or similar variants by using either webpack, rollup or browserify.

 ## **usage**
 ---